ZiqingZou/EfficientTrack/README.md

 # EfficientTrack

-This is the official implement od our paper: "High-precision and high-efficiency trajectory tracking for excavators based on closed-loop dynamics."
+This is the official implement of our paper: "High-precision and high-efficiency trajectory tracking for excavators based on closed-loop dynamics."

 EfficientTrack is a learning-enhanced trajectory tracking framework designed to tackle the complex nonlinear dynamics of hydraulic excavators, including time delays and control coupling.
 Traditional control methods often struggle with these challenges, while standard learning-based approaches require extensive environment interaction.